We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 This is definitely the model to consider if your creative sewing ambitions have surpassed basic repairs and occasional craft projects.
 The Singer's stunning selection of 600 stitching patterns means there will be a stitch to meet every sewing or quilting need.
 Instead of defaulting to a few standard button hole sizes, users can choose from eight different sizes and also perform the overstitching necessary for reinforcement.
 Other machines make it difficult for quilters to stitch freeform patterns, but the Singer provides a wide table and a freehand stitching option.

 With strong illumination on the work area, users can easily see where the stitches are created.
 Add in a convenient automatic threader and quick set bobbin, and you have all of the ingredients for the ideal home sewing machine.

-Some of the more basic models on our shortlist are cheaper, but for a few dollars more, the Singer provides a satisfying, well-rounded sewing experience that owners feel is worth the extra money.
-And, if you intend on sewing thicker materials like denim or corduroy, you definitely want a sturdy machine like the Singer that can power through these denser fabrics.
+Some of the more basic models on our shortlist are cheaper, but for a few dollars more, the Brother provides a satisfying, well-rounded sewing experience that owners feel is worth the extra money.
+And, if you intend on sewing thicker materials like denim or corduroy, you definitely want a sturdy machine like the Brother that can power through these denser fabrics.
 Comments like "Great value for the money!" and "Sews like a champ" are common among satisfied customers.
-For all of these reasons, we are certain that you will not find a better sewing machine than the Singer on the market today.
+For all of these reasons, we are certain that you will not find a better sewing machine than the Brother on the market today.